dimitri-nicolo/calico/_includes/v2.6/install-upgrade-operator-openshift.md

    sed -i "s/SECRET/${SECRET}/" manifests/02-pull-secret.yaml
    ```

-#### Create Elastic storage

-The ElasticSearch operator that comes with {{site.prodname}} is configured to use a `StorageClass` named `tigera-elasticsearch`.
-Before continuing to create the cluster, you must create a StorageClass.
-Please refer to the [Kubernetes storage classes](https://kubernetes.io/docs/concepts/storage/storage-classes/) and [OpenShift persistent storage](https://docs.openshift.com/container-platform/4.2/storage/understanding-persistent-storage.html) pages for more details.

 #### Create the cluster

 Start the cluster creation with the following command and wait for it to complete.